 Faded colour, rough texture and split ends!
 The hair mercilessly exposed to the sun and is almost as sensitive as the skin, yet we tend not to protect it from the effects of the sun.
 Here are some of the best tips and tricks concerning "hair care and sun exposure".

-Too much sun destroys the creatine layer of hair, attacking the colour pigmentation and the hair colour starts to fade.
+Too much sun destroys the keratin layer of hair, attacking the colour pigmentation and the hair colour starts to fade.
 In addition, the cuticle is roughened when hair is damaged.
 This causes the hair to dry out and become more brittle.
 The ends of the hair turn into straw.
 There are now a number of products that counteract this.
-They range from products containing UV protection when directly exposed to the sun to after sun care products.
+They range from products containing UV protection when directly exposed to the sun, to after sun care products.

 Sun expose is at its highest at midday during 11 am until 15 pm.
 The most effective protection for the hair from the sun is also the most banal: a headdress.
 However, this works wonders.
 It does not matter what type you prefer to use.
 A hat is equally as effective as a cap or a cloth.
 Proper headgear protects against dehydration, sunstroke and sunburn.

-When hair comes into contact with salt water or chlorine, it should be washed with clean water afterward.
+When hair comes into contact with salt water or chlorine, it should be washed with clean water afterwards.
 Salt deprives the hair of moisture and fat.
 When the salt dries, it forms crystals that act like tiny burning glass.
-The UV radiation and the heat radiating from the sun sun are amplified.
+The UV radiation and the heat radiating from the sun are amplified.
 Brittle and dry hair and irritated scalp are at its most vulnerable.
 Chlorine residues are also not good for the hair and irritate the scalp.

 Washing your hair with cold water provides shine and resistance.
 It is advantageous to use a mild after sun shampoo.
 The salt and chlorine are washed out and the moisture content of the hair is balanced.